 Sustainable Does not Mean Inferior

-There is a common misconception that sustainability means a lesser quality build will be performed.
+There is a common misconception that sustainability implies a performance of a lesser quality build.
 Though some of the initial sustainable office interior design projects proved somewhat fallible, significant progress is being made in the push to make buildings that do not sabotage our increasingly fragile environment as time progresses.
-The challenge lies in building sustainable offices and other spaces that exceed or at least meet industry standards for quality and also provide visually pleasing aesthetics.
-With the proper planning, this goal can be reached at an affordable cost and also within a reasonable amount of time.
+The challenge lies in building sustainable offices and other spaces that exceed or at least meet industry standards for quality.
+At the same time, they must also provide visually pleasing aesthetics.
+With the proper planning, this goal is achievable at an affordable cost and also within a reasonable amount of time.

-Though each sustainable office interior design is unique, the common thread between them is the minimization of waste with an eye on the future.
-The goal is for the office to be designed in a manner that does not compromise the environment, makes the most of the materials designated for the project and ensures the space functions without flaw for decades to come.
+Each sustainable office interior design is unique.
+With that said, the common thread between them is the minimization of waste with an eye on the future.
+The goal is for the office to have a design that does not compromise the environment and makes the most of the project’s materials.
+Furthermore, it must ensure that the space functions without flaw for decades to come.
 A truly sustainable office design process ultimately reduces environmental impact, boosts long-term savings and enhances employee well-being.

 Energy Efficient Office Spaces

 Offices spaces designed with energy efficiency in mind prove that much more affordable as time progresses.
-Truly energy efficient workspaces are built with unparalleled attention to detail in terms of the heating and cooling system as well as refrigeration and other energy components.
-Even subtleties such as the size of the windows and occupancy sensors matter a great deal in the context of sustainable builds.
+Building truly energy efficient workspaces requires incomparable attention to detail in terms of the heating and cooling system.
+Likewise, refrigeration and other energy components.
+Even subtleties such as the size of the windows and occupancy sensors matter greatly in the context of sustainable builds.
 From low-flow faucets to eco-friendly lighting, the overarching office plan and the implementation of energy star appliances, every last detail matters in the quest to build a workspace with a truly sustainable design.

 Mind the Materials

 Interior designers and builders committed to the ethos of sustainability will use specialized materials when planning and constructing a workspace.
-Though client input ultimately dictates which materials are used in the space, those cognizant of the push for sustainability will choose materials that stand the test of time without proving wasteful or destructive in the context of the environment.
+Indeed, client input ultimately dictates which materials the space will use.
+However, those cognizant of the push for sustainability will choose materials that stand the test of time.
+Moreover, materials that will not be wasteful or destructive in the context of the environment.

 Every single material used in a sustainable build has an environmental impact.
-The manufacturing process necessary to create these materials and the manner in which they are eventually disposed of has a significant impact on sustainability.
-Some materials are particularly resource-intensive to create while others require disposal in a landfill as opposed to being recycled for subsequent use in additional builds or for other purposes.
+The manufacturing process that creates these materials and the manner in which they undergo disposal has a significant impact on sustainability.
+Some materials are particularly resource-intensive to create.
+Others require disposal in a landfill rather than recycling for subsequent use in additional builds or for other purposes.

 Material efficiency is particularly important for sustainable office designs.
-The most sustainable builds are those that rely on materials that are proven to be green, eco-friendly and sustainable across posterity.
-Both the exterior and interior of the space should be constructed with materials that have a low VOC level or materials made primarily with recycled content.
+The most sustainable builds are those that rely on materials that are green, eco-friendly, and sustainable across posterity.
+The construction of both the exterior and interior of the space should be with materials that have a low VOC level.
+Alternatively, materials with primarily recycled content.